 Abenomics refers to an aggressive set of monetary and fiscal policies, combined with structural reforms, geared toward pulling Japan out of its decades-long deflationary slump.
 These are the policy's "three arrows."

-The second arrow, unorthodox monetary policy—especially the Bank of Japan's (BOJ) unprecedented asset purchase program—is at the heart of Abenomics.
+—The second arrow, unorthodox monetary policy—especially the Bank of Japan's (BOJ) unprecedented asset purchase program—is at the heart of Abenomics.
 "It's a gigantic experiment in monetary policy," says the Wall Street Journal’s Greg Ip.
 The BOJ has simultaneously injected liquidity into the economy (a policy known as quantitative easing, or QE) and, for the first time, pushed some interest rates into negative territory.

 With Japan's economy remaining weak, in January 2016 Kuroda made the unexpected decision of introducing negative interest rates in a fresh bid to spur lending and investment.
 The BOJ joins the ECB, Denmark, Sweden, and Switzerland as the only central banks to push some rates below the "zero bound."
+The BOJ’s negative rates, as well as its asset purchases, have continued into 2017, causing some economists to warn that these low rates damage the banking system and can lead to speculative bubbles.

-Finally, a long-delayed program of structural reform—including slashing business regulations, liberalizing the labor market and agricultural sector, cutting corporate taxes, and increasing workforce diversity—aims to revive Japan's competitiveness.
+—Finally, a long-delayed program of structural reform—including slashing business regulations, liberalizing the labor market and agricultural sector, cutting corporate taxes, and increasing workforce diversity—aims to revive Japan's competitiveness.

 What are the prospects for structural reform?